 Why has B2B lagged behind B2Cs explosive advancement in ecommerce?
 A B2B buyer maybe purchasing a whole seasons worth of goods all with multiple variations.
 This customer may also have an existing relationship and expect favourable terms coupled with questions for customer services.
 A modern PIM automates personalisation so that the best deals will be made available with seamless product information across internal and customer facing channels.

-Exploring new markets overseas and online is often hampered with operational challenges many of which have been overcome with new standards set during the digital transformation of consumer commerce.
+Exploring new markets overseas and online is often faced with operational challenges many of which have been overcome with new standards set during the digital transformation of consumer commerce.
 Omnichannel has become much more than a buzzword as sellers go to where the buyers are rather than the other way around.

 Business models have also evolved with B2B ecommerce.
 By not undercutting retail customers on price brands are able to sell direct to consumers with a PIM sitting neatly in between all websites that need product data.
 The complexity of B2B commerce can be simplified with digital while offering more choice to customers.